suansuan0915/Leetcode-SQL/SQL Commands - basic.md

 - `INSERT INTO`\
   insert new records in a table.\
   ![image](https://user-images.githubusercontent.com/51430523/138034431-17a773e8-cd7b-4eea-9f63-e67a4ace43cb.png)\
-  no specified record will have "null" value.\
+  no specified record will have "null" value.

-- Difference of `TRUNCATE TABLE` and `DROP TABLE'\
+- Difference of `TRUNCATE TABLE` and `DROP TABLE`\
   DROP: delete the table and all data in it.\
   TRUNCATE: empty all data from the table but keep the table itself.